The Seven Summits

 Africa: Mt.
 Kilimanjaro (19,340' 5896m)

-Since 1989 we have organized well over 150 expeditions to Kilimanjaro and have been 100% successful in reaching Uhuru Peak, the top of Africa.
+Since 1989 we have organized almost 200 expeditions to Kilimanjaro and have been 100% successful in reaching Uhuru Peak, the top of Africa.
 There are a lot of companies offering Kili climbs and each does it differently, but we're confident there is no better way to climb Kilimanjaro or explore Africa on safari than with IMG.

 Europe: Mt.
 Elbrus (Climb and Ski) (18,510' 5642m)